 My companion is now gone, and with him, some of the secrets of these leaves may also be lost to me forever–

 Di mie tenere frondi altro lavoro

 Ne’ nvidio insieme, o mio nobil tesoro?

-Perhaps another scholar would have given this story another form.
+With passages like these, the labours of the oracle seemed scattered and unconnected.
+I worked to add links, and give these writings a consistent form; perhaps another scholar would have given this story another form.
 The leaves of the Sibyl have likely suffered distortion in my hands, but the only way to make them intelligible was through my interpretation.

 My labours have filled long hours of solitude, and taken me out of a miserable world, to one glowing with imagination and power.
 Readers will surely ask how I could find solace from a narration of misery and desolation, and the eventual destruction of our society.
 I confess that while I have agonized at times, I have faithfully transcribed the tale which you are about to read from the leaves.
 Yet such is a mystery of human nature, that a story of excitement and imagination, disaster, and the ruinous passions of man, somehow softened my real world sorrows and endless regrets.
 The bleakness of the Sibyl’s visions of the future made my struggles seem petty and insignificant; the devastation of man brought me peace and tranquility.